tibeggs/pzhur_clone/README.md

 - Table view is too small and has inconsistent surrounding border rules
 - Internet Explorer is not currently supported
 - Zooming on line graph occasionally creates an extra "x0-axis"
+- some functions end up being run multiple times while not project breaking it is not efficient
 ## Contributers
 - Pavel Zhuravlev
 - Timothy Beggs